fxkuehl/mantis/README.md

 ## Firmware and Keymap

 Firmware is available in my [QMK fork](https://github.com/fxkuehl/qmk_firmware/tree/mantis-vial-v0.3/keyboards/mantis).
 It is now based on the Vial version of QMK, so you can use [Vial](https://get.vial.today/) to customize the keymap more easily.
-You can print a [one-page cheat-sheet](https://github.com/fxkuehl/mantis/blob/main/keymap.pdf) of the layout with a brief introduction to the default keymap.

 ## Concept